graphql-java/graphql-java/docs/instrumentation.rst

 Apollo Tracing Instrumentation
 ------------------------------

-``graphql.execution.instrumentation.tracing.TracingInstrumentation`` is an implementation that creates tracing information about the query that is being executed.
+``graphql.execution.instrumentation.tracing.TracingInstrumentation`` is an ``Instrumentation`` implementation that creates tracing information about the query that is being executed.

-It follows the Apollo proposed tracing format defined at https://github.com/apollographql/apollo-tracing
+It follows the Apollo proposed tracing format defined at `https://github.com/apollographql/apollo-tracing <https://github.com/apollographql/apollo-tracing>`_

 A detailed tracing map will be created and placed in the ``extensions`` section of the result.